 Biography

-Born in 1953, François Héran is an alumnus of the École normale supérieure and holds a agrégation in philosophy (1975), a thesis in anthropology from the École des hautes études en sciences sociales (1979) and a doctorat d'État from the Université Paris-Descartes (1996).
+Born in 1953 and a graduate of the École normale supérieure, François Héran holds an agrégation in philosophy (1975), a doctorate in anthropology from the École des hautes études en sciences sociales (1979) and a doctorat d'État from the Université Paris-Descartes (1996).
 He was awarded Zellidja scholarships for study trips to Egypt (1969) and Lebanon (1970).

 Alongside his involvement in official statistics and socio-demographic surveys, he has personally published a series of studies on the historiography of the social sciences, the relationship between sociology and philosophy, the interpretation of religious rituals and the formalization of kinship systems.